 Lawmaker accused of choking political rival at restaurant

 LOWELL, Mass.
-(AP) — A Massachusetts state lawmaker has been accused of choking a political challenger during a chance encounter at a restaurant.
+(AP) — A Massachusetts judge has declined to issue a harassment protection order against a state lawmaker accused of choking a political challenger.

-Meas alleges Mom responded angrily after he tapped his shoulder to say hello.
-Meas says Mom grabbed his neck and choked him, and pressed a fist into his rib cage.
+Sam Meas claims Mom responded angrily when he tapped his shoulder to say hello.
+Meas alleges Mom grabbed his neck and pressed a fist against his chest.

 Mom is an acupuncture therapist who in 2014 became the first Cambodian-American elected to a U.S. state Legislature.

 This story has been corrected to show the challenger’s name is Sam, not Randy.

 Information from: The (Lowell, Mass.)
 Sun, http://www.lowellsun.com